uf-mil/mil/docs/software/gazebo_guide.md

 ## More Info

 If you ever need more information on how any aspect of Gazebo works or how to use ROS with Gazebo you can check out the official Gazebo Documentation here: https://classic.gazebosim.org/tutorials.
-Note that most of the pictures and information used in this guide are sourced from there.
+Some of the images used in this guide are sourced from here and we are grateful to the creators for their exceptional work, which has been instrumental in writing this guide.